scanzy/mcp-server-access-mdb/README.md

 # Microsoft Access Database MCP Server

 A simple MCP server to let AI interact with Microsoft Access databases.
-Supports import/export with CSV and Excel files.
+Supports import/export with CSV and Excel files, and store human-readable notes about files.

 **WARNING**: This server has full access to databases, so it can read and modify any data in it. **Use with caution** to avoid data loss!